 It's also worth noting that eCommerce brands with a European presence can use Smart Shopping ads with Comparison Shopping Service partners like Swoop, Kelkoo, and Shoptail.

 According to Google advertisers who use its Smart Shopping campaigns benefit from 20% higher conversion values - without increasing their ad spend.

 This is because Google Smart Shopping uses machine learning to automatically create campaigns with very little input from advertisers.
-By analysing how the likes of search queries, location, language, time of day, browser type, operating system, estimated age, gender and remarketing impact on your ad conversions, it learns what ads to show to which users and when.
+By analyzing how the likes of search queries location language time of day browser type operating system estimated age gender and remarketing impact on your ad conversions it learns what ads to show to which users and when.
 This maximises conversions.

 - Choose 'Shopping' as your campaign type

 - Choose the Merchant Centre product feed you'd like to use

 - Select the country you'd like your ads to appear in

 - Opt for Smart Shopping rather than standard Shopping ads

 - Set a target ROAS - this is optional but it can help you reach your business goals.
 However if it's set too high some of your budget may remain unspent